yoginderbagga/interview-questions-devops/azure-devops.md

    While answering this question, structure your answer in below way:

    Identify failed stage -> inspect the logs -> isolate the component -> validate configuration/credentials -> reproduce if possible -> if -> rerun -> prevent recurrence.

+## How to answer such questions like a Senior DevOps Engineer?

+For example, if you get asked: "How would you troubleshoot a production pipeline suddenly fails.
+What would you do?"

+NOTE: There are many times when an external server like GitHub actions went down or a linter failed or if the designation infrastructure rejected the deployment.
+Example of Target environments are : `` Kubernetes Cluster``, ``Cloud Platforms : Azure, AWS, GCP`` or ``Environment Tier: Stage/UAT or Production``

+ANSWER:
+``First I would identify whether the failure is in the pipeline itself or in the target environment.